janymuong/senpais_log/backend/README.md

 # SP-LOG: `API` Backend
 > **Note**
 > This directory features the __backend/API__ part of the __full-stack__ web app.
-> Read through this backend documentation to install its dependencies.
+> Read through this documentation to install dependencies.

 ## Set-Up: